CodyDeLaTorre/reading-notes/401/read35.md

 ### HOW

-- You can traverse through graphs using breadth first simailar to Binary Trees.
+- You can traverse through graphs using breadth-first similar to Binary Trees.
 - Here is what the algorithm breadth first traversal looks like:

 - Enqueue the declared start node into the Queue.